What is a 'Mixed-Use' Development (and Why Does Charlotte Love Them?)

 It's one of the terms du jour in real estate right now:

-You have have seen it abbreviated as "MUD" and you've almost certainly seen it mentioned in the news or in your local neighborhood meeting.
+You have seen it abbreviated as "MUD" and you've almost certainly seen it mentioned in the news or in your local neighborhood meeting.
 But what does it mean, and why do there seem to be so many popping up in Charlotte?

 Birkdale Village, one of the most popular Mixed-Use Developments in the Charlotte area